Education for Sustainable Development (ESD) in Action

 - Group Reflections on Possible Futures obtained during the previous game.

-Phase 2 (facilitated by Dr. Nataliya Romanyatova, SETU)
+Phase 2 (facilitated by Dr. Nataliya Romanyatova, IADT)

 - Climate Fresk Workshops (Three parts) based on the causes and effects of the climate system.